British railway milk trains: List of railway connected dairies, 1956

 The following is a list of railway connected dairies and creameries in 1956:

 Milk train in popular usage

 The phrase 'catching the milk train' remains in usage in English to describe catching a very early train.
 It may also be used to describe rising early in the morning.

+In Finnish colloquial, 'returning home on the milk train' refers to a failure or getting washed out.
+The term dates to WW2 and the officer school at Niinisalo.
+Those who got washed out from the officer course, were sent as Corporals back to their units on the early train when other cadets were still sleeping.